PNNL-CompBio/coderdata/docs/datasets/cptac.md

 ### CPTAC Summary

-The Clinical Proteomic Tumor Analysis Consortium ([CPTAC](https://gdc.cancer.gov/about-gdc/contributed-genomic-data-cancer-research/clinical-proteomic-tumor-analysis-consortium-cptac#:~:text=The%20National%20Cancer%20Institute's%20Clinical,and%20genome%20analysis%2C%20or%20proteogenomics.
-)) project is a collaborative network funded by the National Cancer Institute (NCI) focused on improving our understanding of cancer biology through the integration of transcriptomic, proteomic, and genomic data.
+The Clinical Proteomic Tumor Analysis Consortium (<a href="https://gdc.cancer.gov/about-gdc/contributed-genomic-data-cancer-research/clinical-proteomic-tumor-analysis-consortium-cptac#:~:text=The%20National%20Cancer%20Institute's%20Clinical,and%20genome%20analysis%2C%20or%20proteogenomics" target="_blank">CPTAC</a>) project is a collaborative network funded by the National Cancer Institute (NCI) focused on improving our understanding of cancer biology through the integration of transcriptomic, proteomic, and genomic data.

 {% if site.data.cptac_table %}
 <table>